EDIorg/data-package-best-practices/datapackage-design-BP/software_and_code.md

 # Code in EDI

-Authors: An Nguyen, Tim Whiteaker
+Contributors: An Nguyen, Tim Whiteaker

 ## Introduction